|Peripatus Home Page Paleontology >> Precambrian||Updated: 12-Apr-2021|

-Prior to 1990, the boundary was generally placed at the base of the Tommotian Stage.
+Prior to 1990, the boundary was generally placed at the base of the Tommotian Stage, a rock unit known from the Siberian Platform.
 However, in 1991 the International Subcommission on Cambrian Stratigraphy made a decision to draw the base on the Cambrian at the first appearance datum (FAD) of the distinctive horizontal burrow ichnofossil, Treptichnus (formerly Phycodes and Trichophycus) pedum (Seilacher 1955; Fig. 1), in the reference section at Fortune Head.
-This horizon correlates with the base of the Siberian Nemakit-Daldynian Stage, ~13 Ma earlier than the Tommotian, included within the Vendian in some older literature.
+This horizon correlates with the base of the Siberian Nemakit-Daldynian Stage, ~13 Ma earlier than the Tommotian (included within the Vendian System in some older literature).

-Both of these stages have since been abandoned by the ISCS, however.
+Both of the Siberian stages have since been abandoned by the ISCS, however.
 Presently, the early Cambrian is represented by the Terreneuvian Series, which is divided into the Fortunian Stage (basal) and “Stage 2”.
 This is unlikely to be the final word on the matter.

 Fig. 1: The horizontal burrow trace fossil, Treptichnus (formerly Phycodes and Trichophycus) pedum defines the lower boundary of the Cambrian in the reference section at Fortune Head, southeastern Newfoundland.
 [Image courtesy of Dr. Gerd Geyer, Institut für Paläontologie, Bayerische Julius-Maximilians-Universität, Würzburg, Germany.]